lovell/sharp/docs/api.md

 ### Output

-#### toFile(filename, [callback])
+#### toFile(path, [callback])

-`filename` is a String containing the filename to write the image data to.
+`path` is a String containing the path to write the image data to.
 The format is inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.

 `callback`, if present, is called with two arguments `(err, info)` where: